johngraham1979/Arduino-NTP/README.md

 # Arduino NTP Client using the duinotech ESP13 wtih ESP8266 WiFi chip.
 ## Succinct Arduino project code for conducting NTP communication.
-### Improved implementation, Hiding details, separating concerns.
+### Improved implementation, Hides details, separating concerns.

 **Included in this repo:**
-- Regular Arduino NTPClient.ino project that connects to internet over WiFi and requests, recieves and prints the current time.
+- Arduino NTPClient.ino project file that, when uploaded to the ESP13, connects to internet over WiFi and requests, recieves and prints the current time.
-- Arduino libraries required for the NTPClient.ino project.
+- New Arduino libraries that the .ino project requires.

 **17 February 2018:**
-1. This has been written for and tested with duinotech's ESP13 board (containing an ESP8266 WiFi chip).
+1. This has been written-for and tested-with duinotech's ESP13 board (containing an ESP8266 WiFi chip).

-**Instructions:**
+**Guide:**
 1. Install the ESP8266 boards for the Arduino IDE by following this guide: https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/
 2. Clone or otherwise download this repo.
 3. Copy the library folders from this repo ('TimeConverter', 'NTP', and "ESP8266WiFi') to your ../Arduino/libraries location.
 4. Copy the Arduino project folder ('NTPClient') to wherever you store your regular Arduino projects.

-5. Open NTPClient/NTPClient.ino Arduino project file with the Arduino IDE.
+5. Open the *NTPClient.ino* Arduino project file with the Arduino IDE.
-6. Upload this code to your ESP8266 WiFi board (see "Programming the ESP13 board" section).
+6. Upload this code to your ESP13 WiFi board (see "Programming the ESP13 board" section).
 7. Select "Serial Monitor" from the Arduino IDE's Tools menu.

 **Notes:**